-EDC Las Vegas 2024 | Lineup | Tickets | Prices | Schedule | Map | Dates
+EDC Las Vegas 2024 | Lineup | Rumors | Tickets | Schedule | Map | Dates | Set Times | Location | Headliners

 EDC Las Vegas values include: always be headliner, spread love, respect the space, ignite positivity, embrace the true you, care for one another, be open to experience and keep the beat going!

-Check back for updates on lineup rumors and lineup predictions.
+Check back for updates and predictions on the best EDC Las Vegas lineup rumors.

 The previous EDC Las Vegas lineup had Alison Wonderland, David Guetta, GRiZ, Marshmello, 12th Planet, Chris Lake, Kaskade, Kaytranada, Excision B2b Dion Trimmer, Subtronics, Zedd, Zeds Dead, Armin Van Burren, Deooro, Ellen Allien, Excision, Marshmallow B2B SVDDEN DEATH, Lane 8, Martin Garrix and more.

-The EDC Las Vegas lineup before that had Kx5 (deadmau5 & Kaskade), Eric Prydz, Charlotte de Witte, Armin van Buuren, Excision, Grimes, Adam Beyer, Rezz, Chris Lake, Porter Robinson, ILLENIUM, Jauz, Nora En Pure, Anfisa Letyago, Seven Lions, Ganja White Night, Aly & Film, DJ Snake, Dillon Francis, Liquid Stranger, Richie Hawtin and more.
+The EDC Las Vegas lineup before that had Kx5 (deadmau5 & Kaskade), Eric Prydz, Charlotte de Witte, Armin van Buuren, Excision, Grimes, Adam Beyer, Rezz and more.